 Since then I have completed ‘Training the Trainer’ courses with two other organisations.
 The first was a 4 day course in December 2005 with Disability Equality in Education/Scope, with a focus on the newly announced Disability Equality Duty.
 The second was a one day course with Attitude is Everything, an organisation which promotes better access for disabled people to clubs, music venues, festivals etc. I also attended a top-up training weekend with Disability Arts Cymru to learn some additional creative training techniques.

 Between 2006-2011 I worked part-time as Projects Manager for DASH, a Ceredigion based charity organising playschemes and other leisure opportunities for disabled children and young people.
 During this time I gained Level 4 qualifications in Management from the ILM and NVQ.

 Back to Freelancing Freedom

 In February 2011 I left DASH to return to freelancing again.
-I divided my time between Disability Equality Training, graphic and web design (goat.biz) and my hobby/passion photographing the local landscape, my immediate environment and animals.
-I also got involved with various community and voluntary organisations and was involved in the development of a startup CIC organisation.
+I divided my time between Disability Equality Training, graphic and web design (goat.biz) and my real delight for photographing the local landscape, my immediate environment and animals.

 The job I always wanted